UniversalDependencies/docs/workgroups/core.md

 ~~~

+<span style="color: blue"><b>Joakim:</b> I don't think this is specified by the v2 guidelines.
+I tried to argue for it on GitHub, based on syntactic criteria, but people pushed back saying that
+it is convenient for NLP applications to have the same relation for the recipient role in both cases.
+This needs to be resolved.</span>

 <span style="color:red">TO DO: How do we explain that an oblique nominal is
 annotated as subject in subordinate infinitival clause, as in
 _It was impossible <b>for him</b> to attend the meeting._